eliPerez12/electron/README.md

 To run the emulator, create a `.elt` file and write your program in it.
 Then, execute `electron.exe` with the argument `-f your_program.elt`.
 You may also use one of the example programs.

-## Compiler

-The compiler is currently in development.
-Stay tuned for updates!

 ## Computer Specs

 The version of the computer built in minecraft using redstone components has these specifications: